philippsandhaus/ioBroker.powerfox/README.md

 ## powerfox adapter for ioBroker

-powerfox provides energy data from there API
+powerfox provides energy data from their API

 API-Documentation can be found here https://www.powerfox.energy/wp-content/uploads/2020/05/powerfox-Kunden-API.pdf